xeoron/frenamer/README.md

 				This is in given a name sortable format "Year-Month-Day Hour:Minute:Second" Timestamp is prepended by default, but you can -sa instead.
 	-rf=xxx		Completely replace filenames with this phrase & add incrementing number to it.
-				Only targets files within a folder, defaults to -sa but can -sp, option -r is disabled, Will replace all files, unless -f or -e is set.
+				Only targets files within a folder.
+				Defaults to -sa but can -sp, option -r is disabled, and will replace all files, unless -f or -e is set.
 	-sn=xxx 	Set the start-number count, for -sa, -sp, or -rf mode, to any positive integer.
 	-e=xxx		Target to only files with file extension XXX -silent	    Silent mode-- suppress all warnings, force all changes, and omit displaying results